 Fonds chorégraphique Fernand Nault

 Fernand Nault had the chance to learn from “Masters” who were writing the history of dance.
 For the Quebec of its time, he was the link between tradition and innovation.
-His Work, whose universality and contemporaneity remains, embodies a significant page in our socio-cultural history, the affirmation of our identity.
-His ballets tell, among other things, the societal breakup of an historical era.
+His Work, of which the universality and contemporaneity remain, embodies a significant page of our socio-cultural history, of the affirmation of our identity.
+Nault’s ballets tell, among other things, the societal breakup of a historical era.

-Fonds chorégraphique Fernand Nault was created in February of 2003 in order to give access to the Companies and Professional dance Schools, the works of this appreciated and renowned artist.
+Fonds chorégraphique Fernand Nault (FCFN) was created in February of 2003 in order to give access, to the Companies and Professional dance Schools, to the works of this appreciated and renowned artist.

-To fullfill this mission, Fernand Nault imparted to his trustee, André Laprise, the responsability of preserving the artistic integrity, level of excellence and intention of his work along with the administratorship of the FCFN.
+To fulfill this mission, Fernand Nault imparted to his trustee, André Laprise, the responsibility of preserving the artistic integrity, the level of excellence and the intention of his work, along with the administrator ship of the FCFN.

-To obtain further information on specific works, such as licencing fees, technical needs, required staging time or any other details, you must contact the FCFN‘s trustee, Mr André Laprise.
+To obtain further information on specific works, such as licencing fees, technical needs, required staging time or any other details, you must contact the trustee of the FCFN, André Laprise.

-Depending on the situation, Mr Laprise’s services also include:
+Depending on the situation, André Laprise’s services include:

-- Negociation and execution of any restaging (rehearsals, staging, costumes, sets, accessories, lighting, casting…);
+- negotiation and execution of any restaging (rehearsals, staging, costumes, sets, accessories, lighting, casting…);

 In 1965, he joined Les Grands Ballets Canadiens as co artistic director and resident choreographer.
-He helped the company take flight by creating astonishingly diverse works, ranging from classical to neo classical, by way of contemporary and theatrical dance.
-Thus he added to the repertoire works such as La Fille mal gardée, Danses concertantes, Symphony of Psalms, Liberté tempérée, La Scouine and The Seven Deadly Sins not to mention his famous The Nutcrackerpresented each year since 1964 and two works of resounding success and international renown : Carmina Burana and Tommy.
+He helped the company take flight by creating astonishingly diverse works, ranging from classical to neoclassical, including contemporary and theatrical dance.
+Thus, he added to the repertoire works such as La Fille mal gardée, Danses concertantes, Symphony of Psalms, Liberté tempérée, La Scouine and The Seven Deadly Sins not to mention his famous The Nutcracker presented each year since 1964 and two works of resounding success and international renown: Carmina Burana and Tommy.

 Fernand Nault remained resident choreographer of Les Grands ballets Canadiens while serving as choreographer and ballet master at l’École supérieure de danse du Québec.
 Between 1985 and 1988, at the request of Ludmilla Chiriaeff, he organized several series of performances intended to foster a taste for dance among elementary, secondary schools and cegeps students in the Montreal region.

-Fernand Nault has conceived many choreographies for American Ballet Theatre, Alberta Ballet, Atlanta Ballet, Ballet Federation of the Philippines, Delta Festival Ballet, Joffrey Ballet, National Ballet of Korea and Washington Ballet.
-From 1978 to 1981 he was guest choreographer and, from 1981 to 1982, artistic director of The Colorado Ballet.
-Among other collaborations, Fernand Nault choreographed the dance sequences of Aïda and La Veuve joyeuse presented by L’Opéra de Montréal in 1986 and 1991.
+Fernand Nault has conceived many choreographies for Alberta Ballet, American Ballet Theatre, Atlanta Ballet, Ballet Federation of the Philippines, Chicago Ballet, Danse-Partout, Delta Festival Ballet, Harkness Ballet Company, Joffrey Ballet, Maryland Ballet, National Ballet of Korea, and Washington Ballet.
+From 1978 to 1981, he was guest choreographer and, from 1981 to 1982, artistic director of The Colorado Ballet.
+Among other collaborations, Fernand Nault worked with L’Opéra de Montréal for which he choreographed the dance sequences of Aïda and La Veuve joyeuse presented in 1986 and in 1991.

-In 2003, Fernand Nault founded the Fonds chorégrahique Fernand Nault, a trust with mission to insure the continuity of his choreographic heritage and to make is repertoire accessible to professional dance companies and schools.
+In 2003, Fernand Nault founded the Fonds chorégraphique Fernand Nault, a trust with mission to ensure the continuity of his choreographic heritage, and to make his repertoire accessible to professional dance companies and schools.